forestgrape/coronavirus/index.md

 <p id="consider-tropism"> -----</p>

 ## Consider Tropism of Sars-Cov-2 infections and disease pattering
+**[in work]**<br>
-Sars-Cov-2 infections induced disease(s?) in humans are called Covid-19.
+As of 2nd July 2020 Sars-Cov-2 infections induced disease(s?) in humans are called Covid-19.
 However it has been observed for coronaviruses that the same strains can cause different infection patterns and induced diseases [Infection Tropism](#infection-tropism). it is possible that Sars-Cov-2 infections can yield quite different types of diseases.
 This is observed e.g. for BCOV as there are already epidemiological indications that Sars-Cov-2 infections can be quite different.
 This phenomenon is also know for different strains of Bovine coronaviruses: They cause both Winter desintry and .. jp paper.
 Investigate, Analyze and possibly use of the tropism of Sars-Cov-2 infections.

+Infection Tropism
+*